trotzig/github-action/README.md

 ### Command prefix

 You can prefix the default test command using the `command-prefix` option.
-This is useful for example when running [Percy](https://docs.percy.io/docs/cypress), which requires the test command to be wrapped with `percy exec --`.
+This is useful for example when running [Percy](https://docs.percy.io/docs/cypress) or [Happo](https://docs.happo.io/docs/cypress) which both require the test command to be wrapped: `percy exec --` (Percy), or `happo-cypress --` (Happo).

 ```yml
 name: Visual